 The cost of a winter swimming membership is affordable which means I always have diverse and ordinary company in the sauna and on the exposed walk to the sea.
 The water stays open thanks to a pump that keeps on chugging away when the sea freezes over; something that doesn’t look set to happen this year.

 The windows of the sauna look towards Lauttasaari where the sun sets if it’s decided to turn up for its 9-5.
 And at this time of year in January, the sun rises late – like a teenager – behind the the rowing stadium built for the 1952 Olympics, which is on the far left of the panorama as you sit inside the sauna or steam off on the terrace.

 There are a few simple reasons why I persist with sea swimming at this time of year, when most of sensible disposition give up not long after the schools go back after summer.

-We’ve had a miserable winter in Southern Finland but sea swimming isn’t demanding of good conditions.
+We’ve had a miserable winter in Southern Finland but luckily sea swimming isn’t demanding of good conditions.
 In fact, in the sleet and drizzle of a miserable November day when your options for outdoor activities are somewhat limited, then outdoor swimming comes into its own.

-Being an outdoor swimmer forces you to go outside when you don’t fancy it and fairly frequently I feel that I’m stepping out my comfort zone.
+Being an outdoor swimmer forces you to go outside when you don’t fancy it, and fairly frequently I feel that I’m stepping out my comfort zone.
 With that comes the chance to feel very close to seasonal changes in light and air, and in the sounds and smells of autumn and then winter.
 Being more aware of the natural world and my place in it allows me to more easily cope with the darkness and mundanity of autumn and see subtle differences where before I just saw monotony.